svnrnns/aurora-vue3/README.md

-# Aurora
+# Aurora Vue 3

-Aurora is a package designed to elevate the Axios experience within Vue 3 applications.
-It replaces traditional asynchronous handling with Vue proxies, offering advanced features such as:
+Aurora is a powerful utility for enhancing HTTP requests in Vue 3 applications, providing an easy-to-use interface for making HTTP calls with advanced features like concurrency control, common headers, and reactive request handling.

+- Hooks
 - Automatic loading state management.
 - Setting limits for unresolved ongoing calls.
 - Request cancellation.